lifepillar/vim-solarized8/Readme.md

 Otherwise, use your favourite installation method.

-There are actually 4 optimized color schemes:
+There are actually four optimized color schemes:

 - `solarized8`: the default Solarized theme;
 - `solarized8_low`: low-contrast variant;